CHAPTER Rev 300 BUSINESS PROFITS TAX

 (2) Performed in New Hampshire is a dependent component of a service performed both within and without New Hampshire and a greater proportion of the costs directly associated with performing such service are incurred in New Hampshire.

-(j) In determining the costs directly associated with the performance of the service in (h), the business organization shall allocate all compensation costs, including benefits, of personnel rendering the service based on the amount of time spent rendering the service in New Hampshire as compared to the time spent in rendering the service outside New Hampshire.
+(j) In determining the costs directly associated with the performance of the service in (h) above, the business organization shall allocate all compensation costs, including benefits, of personnel rendering the service based on the amount of time spent rendering the service in New Hampshire as compared to the time spent in rendering the service outside New Hampshire.

 (k) Expenses incurred in obtaining or retaining customers or clients, including contract negotiations, shall not be costs directly associated with the performance of the service.

-(l) The sales price shall include all interest, carrying charge or time-price differential charges and excise taxes passed on to the buyer or included as part of the selling price of the product.
+(l) The sales price shall include all interest, carrying charge or time-price differential charges, and excise taxes passed on to the buyer or included as part of the selling price of the product.

 (m) Business organizations includible in a combined group shall eliminate all intergroup transactions with other members of the combined group for both the numerator and denominator of the sales factor.